railsstudent/fullstack-genai-text-summeration-app/README.md

 The NestJS application register the following LangChain integration:
 - LangChain + Gemini API + Gemini-1.5-Pro model

-Google Cloud credits are provided for this project. #GeminiSprint hashtag.
+Google Cloud credits are provided for this project. #GeminiSprint.

 ## Installation
 ```bash